acharei mot

 Live that way and we become a cold thing that is less than human.

 My cats are perfectly content to eat the same food, day after day, year after year.
 Me?
 Not so much.
 I want variety, flavor, creativity in my food.
 It’s a human thing.
-If it weren’t for our desire for “good” food, there’d be no point to this website.
+If it weren’t for our desire for “good” food, there’d be little point to this website.

 We’re meant to couple, not only to procreate, but also for the ecstasy that comes from the most intimate encounter we can have with another person.
 But here too, there are limitations as to with whom we may share that thrill.